RiSearcher/GeometRi.CSharp/README.md

 ### Methods
 * __Copy__ - Creates copy of the object
 * __SetCoord__ - set reference coordinate system for general plane equation
-* __IntersectionWith__ - intersection of plane with line, plane, sphere, circle or two other planes
+* __IntersectionWith__ - intersection of plane with line, plane, sphere, ellipsoid, circle or two other planes
 * __IsParallelTo__ - check if two objects are parallel
 * __IsNotParallelTo__ - check if two objects are NOT parallel
 * __IsOrthogonalTo__ - check if two objects are orthogonal